 Regardless of the chosen configuration, implementing an EMS is a must-have to achieve peak shaving applications for C&I installations.

-Elum’s Microgrid controller is compatible with most solar inverters brand, storage inverters brand, and other distributed resources.
-Our controller allows the BESS to charge from the grid during the off-peak hours and discharge when the load is high, taking into account the local pricing and grid specificities
+Elum’sis compatible with most solar inverter brands, storage inverter brands, and other distributed resources.
+Our controller allows the BESS to charge from the grid during the off-peak hours and discharge when the load is high, taking into account the local pricing and grid specificities.